 Closures differ from functions defined with the fn keyword in a few ways.
 The first is that closures don’t require you to annotate the types of the parameters or the return value like fn functions do.

 Type annotations are required on functions because they are part of an explicit interface exposed to your users.
 Defining this interface rigidly is important for ensuring that everyone agrees on what types of values a function uses and returns.
-Closures aren’t used in an exposed interface like this, though: they’re stored in variables and used without naming them and exposing them to be invoked by users of our library.
+Closures aren’t used in an exposed interface like this, though: they’re stored in variables and used without naming them and exposing them to users of our library.

 Additionally, closures are usually short and only relevant within a narrow context rather than in any arbitrary scenario.
-Within these limited contexts, the compiler is reliably able to infer the types of the parameters and return type similarly to how it’s able to infer the types of most variables.
-Being forced to annotate the types in these small, anonymous functions would be annoying and largely redundant with the information the compiler already has available.
+Within these limited contexts, the compiler is reliably able to infer the types of the parameters and return type, similar to how it’s able to infer the types of most variables.

+Making programmers annotate the types in these small, anonymous functions would be annoying and largely redundant with the information the compiler already has available.

-Like variables, we can choose to add type annotations if we want to increase explicitness and clarity in exchange for being more verbose than is strictly necessary; annotating the types for the closure we defined in Listing 13-4 would look like the definition shown here in Listing 13-7:
+Like variables, we can choose to add type annotations if we want to increase explicitness and clarity at the cost of being more verbose than is strictly necessary; annotating the types for the closure we defined in Listing 13-4 would look like the definition shown in Listing 13-7:

 Filename: src/main.rs